nbacc12/student_depression_model/README.md

 2) Github will automatically render the jupyter notebook file
 3) Review the python code, outputs, and data visualizations in the browser

+## Project Report

+For a comprehensive overview of the objectives, analysis, predictions, and recommendations, please refer to the full Data Analysis Report.

 ## Key Project Points

 ### Main Objective